 2. Turn your work and knit the wraps on one needle

 Next turn your work so that the needle tips are facing your right hand.
 Hold the tension so that the loops won’t slip off your needles.
 If you are using the magic loop method pull the lower needle so that you can use it to knit the loops on the top needle.
 If you are using double pointed needles take third needle and work the stitches on the top needle with it.
 Don’t knit too tightly because then it will be much harder to work the stitches on the lower needle.

-Finally turn your work once more and work the stitches and you are ready to begin with the increases.
+Finally, turn your work once more and work the stitches.
+You are now ready, to begin the increases and shape the toe.